ibm-cloud-docs/solution-tutorials/mean-stack.md

 <!--#/istutorial#-->

 This tutorial walks you through the creation of a web application using the popular MEAN stack.
 It is composed of a **M**ongo DB, **E**xpress web framework, **A**ngular front end framework and a **N**ode.js runtime.
-You will learn how to run a MEAN starter locally, create and use a managed database-as-a-service (DBasS), deploy the app to {{site.data.keyword.cloud_notm}} and scale the database resources.
+You will learn how to run a MEAN starter locally, create and use a managed database-as-a-service (DBasS), deploy the app to {{site.data.keyword.cloud_notm}} and scale both the runtime and database resources.
 {: shortdesc}

 ## Objectives